How I actually work with people.

 The Diagnostic

-A Specific Project
+A Specific Build

-The thing, working.
+The thing, built, working.

 Fractional CTO